hydra3333/vpy_slideshow/README.md

-A python3/vapoursynth script using ffmpeg to create a 'HD' .mp4 slideshow from images and video clips in specified folders, with background audio from a nominated folder of audio files, with video audio overlyed on the background audio.
+A python3/vapoursynth script using ffmpeg to create a 'HD' .mp4 slideshow from images and video clips in specified folders, with background audio from a nominated folder of audio files, with video audio overlayed onto the background audio.

 This is a hack-up of good stuff provided earlier by \_AI\_ in thread
 https://forum.videohelp.com/threads/408230-ffmpeg-avc-from-jpgs-of-arbitrary-dimensions-maintaining-aspect-ratio